Home / Education Center / Articles / The Ultimate Guide to Wildfire Coverage for Homeowners

 What Should a Wildfire Policy Include?

 As an insurance producer, there are a number of key elements that your wildfire insurance policy should cover to enable you to write more business and provide the best insurance solutions to your clients.
+Your clients often think they are covered, but once a storm hits, they later find out their loss isn’t covered because it was an exclusion on their policy.

 For example, a client’s policy should include the structure of their home and its contents.
 This is because wildfires have the ability to destroy a property’s structure, including the roof, walls, windows, doors, and flooring.
 Clients seeking non-standard homeowners insurance that includes wildfires will be seeking coverage that includes these.
 In terms of belongings, clients should seek to protect them by purchasing a minimum amount of content coverage through their wildfire policy.